infiniteflight/infiniteflight-docs/atc-guide/tower/inbounds.md

 ## Runway Changes

 Once a runway assignment has been issued, it would be ideal if we did not need to change it.
-However by using all available runways, changing the assigned runway (if required) is a useful tool to help deal with a dynamic environment and promoting an efficient operation.
+However, by using all available runways, changing the assigned runway (if required) is a useful tool to help deal with a dynamic environment and promoting an efficient operation.